 The most common symptoms of sleep apnea include:

-If you are experiencing any of these symptoms, come in and speak with Dr. Henrich and his team so they can help identify the underlying cause.
+If you are experiencing any of these symptoms, come in and speak with Dr. Henrich and his team.
+Our office can help identify the underlying cause of your sleep apnea.

 Who is at risk of developing sleep apnea?